esimmons1/Calculator/README.md

 Calculator
 ==========

-By Ellis Simmons - 2019 I think <br/>
+Made by: Ellis Simmons - 2019 I think <br/>
-Made with Java
+Language: Java

 What is this?
 -------------